henryruhs/ngx-crud/README.md

 cacheService->flushAll() : this
 ```

-Observe all requests for enabled services:
+Observe all caches for enabled services:

 ```typescript
 cacheService->observeAll() : Observable<[string, CacheInterface]>